Medical and Rx Plans

 HSA participants receive a Health Equity Visa check card.
 This card is linked to your HSA balance and works just like a conventional check card.
 Participants can also use online bill pay.

 Expecting a baby?
-Take advantage of the Bright Beginnings program through Blue Cross of Idaho.
+Take advantage of the Bright Beginnings Prenatal Program through Blue Cross of Idaho.

 The 24-hour Nurse Advice Line is there for you when you need it most.
 Speak with a Registered Nurse day or night to get peace of mind about your family's health.